Home > Blog >

 Can AI medical coding reduce denials?

 Yes.
-Better coding accuracy and documentation support can help reduce avoidable denials.
-CombineHealth has managed up to a 75% reduction in coding-related denials.
+Better coding accuracy and payer intelligence can help reduce avoidable denials.
+CombineHealth’s self-learning technology learns from payer outcomes over time, continuously improving coding decisions and helping prevent recurring denial patterns.
+CombineHealth has achieved up to a 75% reduction in coding-related denials.

 How do different medical coding software programs compare in usability?